 Critical examination of the multiple intersections between gender, as a relation of power and social identity, as these intersect with (neo)colonialism, racism, poverty, ableism and heterosexism in a globalized world.
-Includes: Experiential Learning Activity

-Prerequisite(s): one of WGST 1808, HUMR 1001, FYSM 1402 or FYSM 1403 or permission of the Institute of Women's and Gender Studies.
+Prerequisite(s): one of WGST 1808, HRSJ 1001,

+FYSM 1402, or permission of the Institute of Women's and

+Gender Studies.